bbzaffari/MMIO-tripleDes-VHDL-core/README.md

-# 3DES MMIO Driver on HF-RISC + UCX/OS
+# 3DES MMIO Driver on RISC + UCX/OS

 This project implements a **`Triple DES (3DES)`** encryption system in a minimal embedded stack, using: